KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 <p align="center" width="100%">
     <img width="40%" src="images/Inverse_directionality_arrows.png">
 </p>

+Some properties _are_ symmetrical.
+If Jan is a sibling of Scott, her brother; Scott is also a sibling of Jan.
+In symmetrical relationships, the arrow goes both ways, like a two-way street sign.
+Two equivalent classes are symmetrical, their Venn diagrams overlap perfectly.
+But, like a tautology, they don't add new information.

 This module will discuss other ways to give properties meaning by relating them to other properties in another section.